curiouscat2000/quest1/TERRAFORM_INSTAL_HOWTO.md

 - dedicated VPC
 - public and private networks, in multi AZs just for extensiblity/best pracices demo
 ## terraform state
-- S3 backend.
-For the sake of demo, pls configure globally unique S3 bucket name
+- local file, for the sake of demo convenience
-- several smaller terraform state files should be more manageable than one big
 ## terraform files layout
 - modules //reusable infrastructure as code, no state, no AWS account/region specifics
 - versioning - by git tags or by explicit module folder(s) rename